fpryor33/ConleyDynamics.jl/docs/src/man/sparse.md

   and removes the sparse matrix entry in the `ri`-th row and `ci`-th colum, i.e., it effectively sets the entry equal to zero.
+- [`sparse_add`](@ref) computes the matrix sum of two sparse matrices.
+Exceptions are raised if the matrix sum is not defined, or if the involved sparse matrices are defined over different fields.
+One can also use the operator form `A+B` to compute the sum of sparse matrices.
+- [`sparse_subtract`](@ref) computes the matrix difference of two sparse matrices.
+Exceptions are raised if the matrix difference is not defined, or if the involved sparse matrices are defined over different fields.
+One can also use the operator form `A-B` to compute the sum of sparse matrices.
 - [`sparse_multiply`](@ref) computes the matrix product of two sparse matrices.
 Exceptions are raised if the matrix product is not defined, or if the involved sparse matrices are defined over different fields.
 One can also use the operator form `A*B` to compute the product of sparse matrices.
+- [`sparse_scale`](@ref) computes the scalar product of a number and a sparse matrix.
+An exception is raised if the scalar and the matrix entries are not of the same type.
+  One can also use the operator form `sfac*A` to compute the scalar product.

 As mentioned earlier, additional operations can easily be implemented if they become necessary.